ijchen/icelang/docs/Guidebook.md

 greater than the maximum finite `float` value or less than the minimum finite `float` value are converted to positive and negative `Infinity` respectively.

-The behavior In the event of a "tie" (when the )
+The behavior In the event of a "tie" (when the value of the `int` is exactly between the two nearest representable `float` values) is unspecified, except that the resulting `float` is guaranteed to be one of those two nearest `float` values.

 #### `byte` to `int` (infallible)
 The `byte` value will be converted to the same numerical value as an `int`.